LERCAutomation/DataExtractor-ArcPro-UserGuide/introduction/introduction.rst

 * For each data layer, a detailed definition of what attributes and records should be extracted.
 * Details of any macro scripts to post-process the output files, if required.

-Using this configuration file, each LERC can tailor the Data Extractor tool to its individual requirements.
-Examples of an XML profile are included in the :doc:`Appendix <../appendix/appendix>`, and the process of setting up this file is discussed in the section on :doc:`Setting up the tool <../setup/setup>`.
+An example of an XML profile is included in the :doc:`Appendix <../appendix/appendix>`, and the process of setting up this file is discussed in the section on :doc:`Setting up the tool <../setup/setup>`.

 Additional to an XML profile the SQL server database must be set up with a number of auxiliary tables and stored procedures.
 Again, the process of configuring this is discussed in the section on :doc:`Setting up the tool <../setup/setup>`.